CTF-FlagFrenzy/infrastructure/Challenge-Deployment.md

 ```
 * Deploy the challenge:
 > [!NOTE]
 > Change the values to deploy the correct service for the correct team.
+Further, the challenge name for the script has to match the registry entry.
+Consider to use lower case letters seperated by '-'.
 ```bash
 ./script.sh <TEAMID> <CHALLENGE>
 ```
-> [!CAUTION]
-> The challenge name for the script has to match the registry entry.
-Consider to use lower case letters seperated by '-'.
 * On the load balancer, edit the `nginx.conf` file by adding this:
 > [!NOTE]
 > Change the port to the right one for the internal traefik load balancer.
 Find the port when executing `kubectl get svc -n kube-system`.
 Further, consider changing the second level domain `web` to the right one.